 Class C Motor Homes

-The class C is actually built on what is known as a cutaway van chassis.
-This means the entire front of the vehicle — which includes the engine, doors, dash, and cockpit area — is of the same general construction and appearance as a van or a pickup truck.
-Because the class C chassis has evolved from a standard road vehicle designed for family and commercial use, it has many of the built-in safety features normally associated with those types of vehicles.
+The class C is actually built on what is known as a cutaway chassis.
+This means the entire front of the vehicle — which includes the engine, doors, dash, and cockpit area — is of the same general construction and appearance as a van or a truck.
+Because the class C chassis has evolved from a standard road vehicle designed for family or commercial use, it has many of the built-in safety features normally associated with those types of vehicles.
 With cockpit design being one of the great weaknesses of class A motor homes, more RVers are considering the class C for its relative crashworthiness.

 A Typical Cutaway Chassis

-The Class C+ or "Chassis Mount"
+The Class C+ or "Super C"

 With the idea that bigger is better, manufacturers continue each year to introduce new brands built not on van chassis, but on Chevy, Ford, International, and even heavy-duty Freightliner truck chassis.
 Most are now diesel-powered.
 These we designate as class C+ motor homes, some of which rival large class A's in size, luxury, and price tag.